lukas-buergi/km-stat/README.md

 ## Documentation

 * This file here.
-* There is some documentation in docs/manual/documentation.lyx that is partly in German.
-New parts in English.
+* There is some not terribly well structured documentation in [various-thoughts.md](various-thoughts.md various-thoughts.md)
-* There is lots of documentation in the program files and eventually maybe someone will make it autogenerate html docs from that.
+* There is lots of documentation in the program files and in the admin interface of Django you can also view that

 ## Licensing